 New 2022 Volkswagen ID.
 Buzz electric minibus and van: prices, specs and range

 VW's retro-inspired ID.
-Buzz gets a 258-mile range and £57,115 starting price; order books open in July
+Buzz is now available to order, with a 258-mile range and £57,115 starting price

-The ID.
-Buzz will launch with a limited-run 1st Edition model, alongside the standard Life and Style trims, all of which will feature a 77kWh battery and 201bhp electric motor for a range of 258 miles.
-Prices for the entry-level ID.
-Buzz Life will start from £57,115, rising to £61,915 for Style models; top-of-the-range 1st Edition is priced at £62,995.
+Prices for the ID.
+Buzz were revealed some time ago, with the minibus initially launching in limited-run 1st Edition form (£62,995), alongside the standard Life and Style (£61,915) trims, all of which feature a 77kWh battery and 201bhp electric motor for a range of 258 miles.

-Volkswagen has previously confirmed it'll produce a 'California' camper-van version of the new ID.
+Volkswagen has previously confirmed it'll produce a 'California' camper-van version of the ID.
 Buzz "in the second half of the decade" – so it'll be 2025 at the earliest before that hits the road.
-But in the meantime, read on for more details on the ID.
+In the meantime, read on for more details on the ID.
 Buzz and ID.
 Buzz Cargo.

 Volkswagen ID.
 Buzz range, battery, charging and performance

 The ID.
 Buzz and ID.
-Buzz Cargo ‘Pro’ models available from launch get the same 77kWh battery as top-spec versions of the above cars for a range of 258 miles.
+Buzz Cargo ‘Pro’ models available from launch get the same 77kWh battery as top-spec versions of the above cars, for a range of between 256 and 258 miles.
 Cheaper ‘Pure’ versions that’ll come later will probably feature either a 45 or 58kWh battery, and are likely to have a range closer to 200 miles.

 The ID.
 Buzz is driven by a single electric motor on the rear axle that produces 201bhp and 310Nm of torque.
 VW hasn’t disclosed a 0-62mph for the ID.
-Buzz yet, but when we drove a prototype version not too long ago, it had no trouble accelerating up to 70mph – or even beyond.
-You can read our first impressions of the VW ID.
-Buzz here.
-VW has also confirmed a dual-motor GTX version of the ID.
-Buzz with four-wheel-drive and 295bhp will arrive later down the line.
+Buzz yet, but when we drove a prototype version of the Cargo variant, it had no trouble accelerating up to 70mph and beyond.
+VW has also confirmed a dual-motor 'GTX' version of the ID.
+Buzz, with four-wheel-drive and 295bhp, will arrive later down the line.

 Practicality, cargo space and dimensions

 Like the Peugeot and its Citroen and Vauxhall sister models, the ID.
-Buzz gets two sliding doors as standard, meaning access to the rear seats should be easy – this will be particularly handy if you need to fit a child seat regularly.
-Plus, a relatively short turning circle of 11.1 metres will help manoeuvrability around town and in tight car parks.
+Buzz gets two sliding doors as standard, meaning access to the rear seats should be easy.
+This will be particularly handy if you need to fit a child seat regularly.
+A relatively short turning circle of 11.1 metres will help manoeuvrability in towns and car parks.

 The ID.
-Buzz Cargo, meanwhile, offers 3.9 cubic metres of load space in the back, which is large enough to accommodate two Euro pallets.
-It’ll be available either with a single-piece tailgate or split, wing-style doors, and gets a choice of two or three seats up front.
-A single sliding door comes as standard, with another available as an optional extra.
-The maximum payload is relatively low at 650kg – even the Vauxhall Combo-e Cargo can carry over 150kg more.
+Buzz Cargo, meanwhile, offers 3.9 cubic metres of load space in the back, which is enough to fit two Euro pallets.
+It’ll be available either with a single-piece tailgate or split wing-style doors and gets a choice of two or three seats up front.
+A single sliding door is standard, with another available as an optional extra.
+The maximum payload is relatively low, at 650kg.
+Even the Vauxhall Combo-e Cargo can carry over 150kg more.

-The zero-emissions MPV and van also come with what Volkswagen is calling the ‘Buzz Box’.
-The storage bin sits between the front seats and features a top compartment with an ice scraper and bottle opener inside, and provides extra bottle storage and a large five-litre drawer for any bulkier items.
+The zero-emissions MPV and van also come with what VW is calling the ‘Buzz Box’.
+This is a a storage bin that sits between the front seats, featuring a top compartment with an ice scraper and bottle opener inside; it provides extra bottle storage and a large five-litre drawer for any bulkier items.